navix/ngfe/README.md

 ### Visible Errors

-Also, there is `.visibleErrors` that passed errors object when control is touched.
+Also, there is `.visibleErrors` that passes errors object when control becomes touched.

 ```
 <input #control="feControl" [(feControl)]="field" required>